stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_opencl/README.md

 [nitend], whether or not and how often to do output [irecord]) may be configured by editing the `namelist` file.

-Additionally the OpenCL execution needs that the environment variable PSYCLONE_KERNELS_FILE is set up to reference the target device binary or the target source code.
+Additionally the OpenCL execution requires that the environment variable PSYCLONE_KERNELS_FILE is set up to reference the target device binary or the target source code.
 If the source code is given, the OpenCL runtime system will JIT compile the necessary device objects at runtime.
-The following command shows and example of a JIT compiled execution:
+The following command shows an example of a JIT compiled execution:

     > PSYCLONE_KERNELS_FILE=allkernels.cl ./nemolite2d.exe